Jacobsmi/ToDoApp_V1/readme.md

 ## Currently Working on

-- Make it so cards display in 1 column on mobile
+- Still trying to figure out options for hosting backend with DB
 - Looking at hosting options and learning about cloud hosting

 ## To Do

+- Make it so cards display in 1 column on mobile
 - Deploy API to Heroku or AWS
 - Ability to edit current responses
 - Add ability to do overdue